It goes without saying that water is vital in the desert, and Joshua Tree is no different.

 From the Disney Pictographs, head east and follow along the boulder wall (where there is another set of hidden modern petroglyphs) until the trail enters a short canyon and meets up at the first trail junction.
 Turn right here and head back to the parking lot.

-This trail tends to be well-visited, and it's not likely you'll be alone.
-However, Barker Dam is a wonderfully unique place, and the trail is a great one to bring children along and introduce them to quintessential Joshua Tree.
+This trail tends to be well-visited, and you're not likely to be alone.
+However, Barker Dam is a wonderfully unique place, and it's a great one to bring children along and introduce them to quintessential Joshua Tree.

 Map